lsbFlying/resy/README.md

 ```

 #### function return
-You can return the initialization object through the function.
+you can return the initialization object through the function.
 ```tsx
 const demoStore3 = createStore(() => {
   return {